 Today we drove again only a short journey from Patras via Corinth directly to the port of Piraeus, to avoid the usual traffic chaos in Athens.
 We spent practical all day at the port until the car ferry Minoan Lines Piraeus-Heraklion on Crete could be boarded in the late afternoon.

 In the evening, the ship left and the fares from Piraeus to the other Greek islands are not very expensive in general.
-Practically, the ferries in Greece are the same like the trains in UK.
+Practically, the ferries in Greece are the same as the trains in UK.

 Again we booked an inside cabin, but many travelers spend the night even on easy chairs or other seating and lying opportunities.